Petit basset griffon Vendéen wins Westminster dog show

 Buddy Holly bested six other finalists to garner the most prestigious dog show award in the United States.
 PBGVs, as they’re known for short, are the 154th most prevalent purebreds in the country, according to recent American Kennel Club rankings.

-NEW YORK (AP) — With the U.S. dog show world’s most prestigious award on the line, seven canines and their handlers were about to take their star turns Tuesday at the Westminster Kennel Club show.

-The finalists had been chosen and were set to face off for best in show Tuesday night.
+“I never thought a PBGV would do this,” handler and co-owner Janice Hayes said.
+“Buddy Holly is the epitome of a show dog.”

-Rummie the Pekingese aims to bring home the third trophy in 11 years for his small-but-regal breed.
-Winston the French bulldog is gunning for the title after coming oh-so-close last year.
-A petit basset griffon Vendéen named Buddy Holly is on the hunt for a big U.S. win after impressive showings in three other countries.
+His competitors included Rummie, a Pekingese that aimed to bring home the third trophy in 11 years for his small-but-regal breed.
+Winston the French bulldog was gunning for the title after coming oh-so-close last year.

-An Australian shepherd named Ribbon, an English setter called Cider, a giant schnauzer named Monty and an American Staffordshire terrier called Trouble also are in the pack of contenders.
+An Australian shepherd named Ribbon, an English setter called Cider, a giant schnauzer named Monty and an American Staffordshire terrier called Trouble also were in the pack of contenders.

-If Buddy Holly was feeling the pressure, he wasn’t letting it show.
+If Buddy Holly was feeling the pressure, he wasn’t letting it show ahead of finals.
 Instead, he seemed more concerned late Tuesday afternoon with playing with his people and rejecting the notion of a nap in his crate.

 Originally from France, the small hounds were traditionally rabbit-hunters.
 (Their name means “low-lying, wire-haired dog from the Vendée region” and is pronounced peh-TEE’ bah-SAY’ grihf-FAHN’ vahn-DAY’-ahn.)